 People spend the majority of their lives at work, so why not do something you’re good at and enjoy?
 This might sound like idealistic dream speak, however, the world’s greatest chefs are just that, not because they thought the career would provide stability and or advancement, but due to a passion for what they enjoy and believe in.

 A typical Learning People career consultation will look at and consider the background, transferable skills, motivations and goals of a potential student.
 This will then provide a clear and tangible learning pathway, resulting in a defined career / job role.
-We do this daily for IT, Code, Project Management, UX Design and Cyber Security and can map bespoke training packages with appropriate career support to suit any motivated career changer.
+We do this daily for IT, Code, Project Management and Cyber Security and can map bespoke training packages with appropriate career support to suit any motivated career changer.

 Am I too old to change careers?

-Whether you view this as good or bad, which may be down to your current job role, it does mean that we all have the opportunity to change and advance even if we feel the time has past.
+Whether you view this as good or bad, which may be down to your current job role, it does mean that we all have the opportunity to change and advance even if we feel the time has passed.

 Is it too late for me to change careers?